 Many women find their asthma changes during pregnancy.
+This can be due to a range of factors such as changes in the immune system and allergic rhinitis (hay fever).
 Whether your asthma is better or worse, good asthma control when you are pregnant is vital for the best possible health for you and your baby.

-Because you are breathing for your baby too, well controlled asthma means your baby will have a good oxygen supply for normal growth and development, preventing low birth weight and premature delivery.
+Keep taking your medications as prescribed.
+Stopping your medications can put your baby at risk.
+You’re breathing for your baby too, so well controlled asthma means your baby will have a good oxygen supply for normal growth and development, preventing low birth weight and premature delivery.

 Medications for asthma have been shown to be very safe for both mother and baby.
 It is more dangerous to have untreated asthma during pregnancy than to continue with your prescribed asthma medications.

-Ask your doctor, pharmacist or asthma & respiratory educator about the role of your medications so you understand how they work and why you should take them.
+Ask your doctor, pharmacist or asthma educator about the role of your medications so you understand how they work and why you should take them.

 Ask your doctor for a written asthma action plan with instructions on when and how to use each medication.
 An asthma action plan also helps you recognise when your asthma is getting worse and tells you what to do in response.
 Treating a mild symptom flare-up can help prevent it developing into a severe asthma attack.